mui/mui-x/docs/data/data-grid/column-dimensions/column-dimensions.md

 ## Autosizing [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

-`DataGridPro` also allows for autosizing the columns' dimensions based on their content.
-It can be autosized by 3 methods:
+`DataGridPro` allows to autosize the columns' dimensions based on their content.
+Autosizing is enabled by default.
+To turn it off, pass the `disableAutosize` prop to the datagrid.

+Autosizing can be used by one of the following methods:

 - Adding the `autosizeOnMount` prop,
 - Double-clicking a column header separator on the grid,
 - Calling the `apiRef.current.autosizeColumns(options)` API method.

 You can pass options directly to the API method when you call it.
-If you need to configure autosize for the other two methods, you can provide the options in the `autosizeOptions` prop.
+To configure autosize for the other two methods, provide the options in the `autosizeOptions` prop.

-Note that for the separator double-click method, the clicked column will be passed to the `.columns` option, overriding the value of if it exists in `autosizeOptions`.
+Note that for the separator double-click method, the `autosizeOptions.columns` will be replaced by the respective column user double-clicked on.

-In all cases, the `.minWidth` and `.maxWidth` options of columns will always be respected.
+In all the cases, the `colDef.minWidth` and `colDef.maxWidth` options will be respected.

 ```tsx
 <DataGridPro